DANC 5092. Special Topics. 1-3 Hours.

-This course provides an overview of Laban Movement Analysis at the graduate level.
-It emphasizes the areas of Body, Effort, Shape, and Space as means of describing and understanding non-verbal communication.
+Students are provided an overview of Laban Movement Analysis at the graduate level.
+Course emphasis is placed on the areas of Body, Effort, Shape, and Space as means of describing and understanding non-verbal communication.
 Focus is on the psychophysical connections that facilitate efficiency and expressivity in movement.
 Course concepts are introduced through observation, improvisation, exploration, composition, readings, group discussions, and movement assignments.
 The methodologies of observation and description are explored as means of identifying and analyzing the meaningful and qualitative aspects of human movement.
 A brief history/application of LMA is included in the curriculum.

 Prerequisite: PHYS 1305 and BIOL 2401 or their equivalents.

 DANC 5374.
 Laban Movement Analysis II.
 3 Hours.

 This course builds on the exploration of the Laban system categories of Body, Effort, Shape and Space, established in DANC 5373.
 Focus is on refining the student's understanding of these descriptive terms and their interrelationship.
 In addition, deeper concepts, such as the coalescence of these factors as they are observed in the physical relationships between people, are addressed.
 Throughout, the course emphasizes the context and implications of movement as a meaningful mode of human communication.

 Prerequisite: DANC 5373.

 This course includes the analysis of various components of design and development of basic dance studies into more extended dance works.

 The purpose of this course is to extend understanding of dance as an art and a craft and to improve ability to choreograph an extended dance work.